Dileep-kumarc/kumar-workings/README.md

 - **Interactive Tooltips**: Detailed values with clinical status
 - **Zoom & Pan**: Touch-friendly detailed analysis
 - **Export Options**: PNG and PDF for clinical documentation
+### ⬆️ How to Upload a Report

+To upload a new patient report and update the dashboard:
+1. Click the "Upload Report" button in the header.
+2. A file selection dialog will appear.
+3. Select a PDF file containing the patient's biomarker data.
+4. The system will process the PDF, extract the relevant biomarker information, and dynamically update the dashboard with the new data.
+5. You will see a confirmation message and the "Last Uploaded Report" summary will appear with details about the extracted biomarkers and timestamp.

 ### 🤖 AI-Powered Health Insights
 - **Dynamic Health Score**: Algorithm-based assessment (currently 70%)